estimate

 - Russian: сме́та

-estimate (estimates, present participle estimating; past estimated, past participle estimated)
+estimate (estimates, present participle estimating; simple past and past participle estimated)

 - To calculate roughly, often from imperfect data.